Towards Mitigating Excessive Forgetting in LLM Unlearning via Entanglement-Guidance with Proxy Constraint: Abstract

 \section{Abstract}

 Large language models (LLMs) are trained on massive datasets that may include private or copyrighted content.
 Due to growing privacy and ownership concerns, data owners may request the removal of their data from trained models.
 Machine unlearning provides a practical solution by removing the influence of specific data without full retraining.
-However, most existing methods lack a sound forgetting boundary, causing some samples to be under-forgotten, leaving residual leakage risks, while others remain over-forgotten at the expense of degraded utility.
+However, most existing methods still suffer from over-unlearning due to the lack of a principled mechanism to regulate the forgetting boundary, leading to unnecessary utility degradation and heightened privacy and robustness risks.

-In this work, we propose EAGLE-PC (Entanglement-Awareness Guided Loss Reweighting with Proxy Constraint), a novel unlearning framework that addresses these limitations through two key components.
-First, entanglement-awareness guided loss reweighting determines the forgetting effort of each sample by measuring its similarity to retain samples in the embedding space, enabling more targeted and effective unlearning.
-Second, a proxy constraint leveraging ICL(In Context Learning)-generated test data softly regularizes the forgetting process, effectively mitigating over-forgetting.
-EAGLE-PC is compatible with existing gradient-based objectives and serves as a plug-and-play enhancement.
-We evaluate EAGLE-PC on the TOFU and MUSE benchmarks, showing consistent improvements in the forgetting–utility trade-off across multiple LLMs.
-Combined with the ``NPO+GD'' optimizer, it approaches full retraining performance, offering a scalable and robust unlearning solution.
+In this work, we propose EGUP (Entanglement-Guided Unlearning with Proxy Constraint), a novel framework that leverages entanglement and proxy constraint to guide the unlearning process while mitigating over-unlearning.
+Within each iteration, EGUP employs inter-sample entanglement to adaptively reweight the unlearning strength, assigning greater unlearning efforts to forget samples that are semantically closer to retained knowledge.
+Across iterations, EGUP leverages intra-sample entanglement to track the representation shift of each forget sample and dynamically adjust its unlearning effort.
+In addition, we incorporate a proxy constraint that approximates the model’s expected outputs after unlearning, forming a reference boundary that softly regularizes the unlearning process.
+EGUP is compatible with existing gradient-based objectives and serves as a plug-and-play enhancement.
+We evaluate EGUP on the TOFU and MUSE benchmarks, demonstrating consistent improvements in the unlearning–utility trade-off across multiple LLMs.
+Moreover, EGUP achieves performance close to the retrained model while remaining scalable and robust.